 Some medicines are know to aggravate acne.

-When our body is we’re stressed, our bodies produce hormones (such as cortisol and androgens), neuropeptides and inflammatory cytokines (small proteins that trigger inflammation) which impact the behavior of the sebaceous glands and can aggravate acne.
+When our body is stressed, our bodies produce hormones (such as cortisol and androgens), neuropeptides and inflammatory cytokines (small proteins that trigger inflammation) which impact the behavior of the sebaceous glands and can aggravate acne.

 Research indicates that smoking exacerbates acne-prone skin by causing oxidative stress to the skin and altering sebum composition.